enty8080/HatBoard/README.md

 ## Features

-* Handling and displaying sessions via HatSploit Framework.
+* Handling and displaying sessions from HatSploit Framework.
 * Optimized to send commands to sessions and recieve output.
 * Beautiful interface and powerful analytics tools like map or diagrams.